apnadkarni/blt/doc/listview.rst

   *pattern* will be returned. *Pattern* is a glob-style pattern.

 *pathName* **nearest** *x* *y*
-  Returns the index of the list item closest to the coordinates specified.
-  *X* and *y* are root coordinates.
+  Returns the index of the item closest to the coordinates specified.  *X* and *y* are root coordinates.

 *pathName* **next** *itemName*
-  Moves the focus to the next list item from *itemName*.  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  Moves the focus to the next item from *itemName*.  *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **previous** *itemName*
-  Moves the focus to the previous list item from *itemName*.  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+  Moves the focus to the previous item from *itemName*.  *ItemName* may be a label, index, or tag, but may not represent more than one item.

 *pathName* **scan dragto** *x* *y* This command computes the difference between *x* and *y* and the coordinates to the last **scan mark** command